What Does SFS Mean on Snapchat? (Full Guide)

 TFWThat Feeling WhenUsed for relatable captions

-How you reply will depend on whether you want to join the exchange or suggest something different.
+Your reply will depend on whether you want to join the exchange or suggest something else.

 • If you are interested, say yes.
 Agree on timing, and make the shoutout as genuine as possible.